Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 -  :ref:`enforce-alignment-no-alignment`: If the there is no tolerance for the gripper to pick the part.
 -  :ref:`enforce-alignment-y-perpendicular-z`: For parts with cylindrical symmetry.
-Orients the pick frame as close as possible with the vertical direction.
+Orients the pick point as close as possible with the vertical direction.
 -  :ref:`enforce-alignment-z-parallel-z`: If the gripper has enough compliance to pick the parts straight upwards.
 -  :ref:`enforce-alignment-xyz-parallel-xyz`: If the gripper has compliance to pick the objects